davidchyou/PSSA_Bedtools/README.md

 To avoid dividing-by-zero or computing log(0), observed n(AB) and n(BA) were both incremented by 1 (i.e. a pseudocount) when computing log sequence ratios and the standard errors, but the original n(AB) and n(BA) is included in the output.

+Note that we can perform PSSA end-to-end as a "Linux one-liner", in one single (although long) Linux command!

 **Output**

 The output is a tab-delimited table showing (from left to right) the following: